rt-works/spring-rest-docs-custom-snippets/blogpost/blogpost.md

     }
 }
 ```
-You see here a defined `POST`-route `/contacts/` for creating of a new contact.
+You see here a defined `POST`-route `/contacts/` for creating a new contact.
 Call to the route is passed to the
 `CreateContactHandler` (injected by `Koin`):
 ```kotlin
 class CreateContactHandler {